rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 F              F </section>
 ```

-Note that in HTML, the first element of heading content (e.g. `<h1>`) inside
+Note that in HTML-5, the first element of heading content (e.g. `<h1>`) inside
 of `<section>` elements is reused to define the section's heading.
 That is,
 the first such element does not represent a type-2 sectioning node.
 (It would
-be more appropriate to reuse the `<title>` element instead).
+be more appropriate to redefine the `<title>` element).

+Note that the rank of a heading content element is actually a close modifier.
+As such they instruct an outline algorithm to close sections.
+Consequently,
+rank values are a mere matter of convenience.

-Note that both issues are sufficient to turn any attempt to add dynamic
+Note that both issues are sufficient to render any attempt to add dynamic
 support into a fruitless effort.
 That is, because the resulting node tree,
 after executing the necessary transformations, is not guaranteed to accurately
-represent the initial node tree (i.e. the above `<div>` container would have
+represent the tree's initial contents (i.e. the `<div>` container would
-to be broken apart).
+essentially break apart).

 ```